-Anson Mount to play Black Bolt in Marvel’s The Inhumans
+Anson Mount To Play Black Bolt In ‘Marvel’s Inhumans’

-The road to seeing the Inhuman Royal Family on screen has been a somewhat rocky one, with The Inhumans originally slated for a feature movie release and then becoming a miniseries instead.
+The road to seeing the Inhuman royal family on screen has been a somewhat rocky one, with the Inhumans originally slated for a feature movie release and then becoming a miniseries instead.
 However, today marked an important announcement: the casting of Anson Mount to play Blackagar Boltagon, King of the Inhumans.

 The character of Black Bolt has a long and storied comics history, and Inhumans fans will likely be excited to see him finally onscreen in live action.
 Previously, Black Bolt has appeared in the Fantastic Four, Hulk and the Agents of S.M.A.SH., Ultimate Spider-Man, the Guardians of the Galaxy cartoon, and Avengers: Ultron Revolution on the animated small screen, as well as the direct-to-video animated feature Planet Hulk and a selection of Marvel video games.